 In 2014, Cecilia Gentili and her partner were ready to move in together.
-It was a big step for their year-old relationship.
-The couple started scouring Craigslist for the perfect home.
-Gentili, 42 at the time, knew what she wanted: a two-bedroom in Ridgewood, Queens (where she lived at the time), close to the train, with a kitchen island and a patio out back.
+It was a big step for their longterm relationship.
+When the couple started scouring Craigslist for the perfect home, Gentili—42 at the time—knew what she wanted: a two-bedroom in Ridgewood, Queens (where she lived at the time), close to the train, with a kitchen island and a patio out back.
 And they found one that fit all those criteria.
 She called a broker on the phone, and the prospect seemed like a slam dunk; she and her partner had steady jobs and great credit.
 They decided to go see the place.

 Gentili identifies as a transgender woman; when she met the broker in person, the man fell silent, stared, and asked if she was Cecilia.
 When she answered affirmatively, he told her he’d forgotten the address of the place and excused himself, saying he’d get in touch.
 It never happened.

 Gentili prefers not to revisit such interactions in her life.
 They’re too painful—“a constant reminder that I can’t get what I need in life because of who I am,” she says.
 “We can’t change who we are.
 I am trans.”
 Her experience is one of three highlighted in a brief on housing discrimination against transgender and gender non-conforming people released by the office of New York City Public Advocate Letitia James on Friday—International Transgender Day of Visibility.

 Like in Gentili’s case, the discrimination is often not explicit.
 Brokers will suddenly run out of open apartments, and landlords will say they don’t accept Section 8 vouchers or other housing assistance.
 “Most of these discriminatory acts happen under the veil of normalcy—but I know what happened,” Gentili says of her experience.